 Report by Tine Rostgaard, last updated 27 May 2020

-- It has caused concern for frail older people and in particular nursing home residents, while there has been little debate about how home care users or staff are affected.
+- The pandemic has caused concern for frail older people and in particular nursing home residents, yet there has been little debate about how home care users or staff are affected.

 - Nursing home residents make up 1/3 of COVID-19 related deaths (April 24th).